Jason Heyward Player Props: Dodgers vs. Cubs

 Jason Heyward At The Plate

-- Heyward has three home runs and three walks while hitting .190.
+- Heyward has a double, three home runs and four walks while hitting .200.

-- Heyward has picked up a hit in three games this year (33.3%), including one multi-hit game.
+- Heyward has had a base hit in five of 13 games this season, and multiple hits once.

-- In three of nine games this year, he has scored, including multiple runs once.
+- In four of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.